ElektraInitiative/libelektra/doc/TESTING.md

 ### ABI Tests

-C ABI Tests are written in plain C with the help of cframework.
+C ABI Tests are written in plain C with the help of `cframework`.

 The main purpose of these tests are, that the binaries of old versions can be used against new versions as ABI tests.